wesselb/olmm/README.md

 A basic reference implementation of the OLMM can be found in `olmm.py`.
 It illustrates how to do training, inference, and prediction.
-These functions are used with AutoGrad, TensorFlow and PyTorch as backend in `example_autograd.py`, `example_tensorflow.py`, and `example_pytorch.py`, respectively.
+These functions are used with AutoGrad, TensorFlow, and PyTorch as backend in `example_autograd.py`, `example_tensorflow.py`, and `example_pytorch.py`, respectively.
 The three examples execute the same task of loading and preparing the data,